Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Barbuda has been left in its pristine natural state, renowned for its long empty beaches where it is still possible to leave footprints in virgin sand.
-The breathtaking pink sand beaches of the south-western shore stretch are lapped by the gentle Caribbean waters, while those on the island's eastern shore are somewhat rougher.
+Barbuda has been left in its pristine natural state and is renowned for its long empty beaches, where it is still possible to leave footprints in virgin sand.
+The breathtaking pink-sand beaches of the southwestern shore are lapped by the gentle Caribbean, while those on the island's eastern shore are somewhat rougher.
 Most of the island is surrounded by a coral barrier reef rich in colourful marine life and excellent for snorkelling.
 Nature lovers will find an abundance of wildlife on the island, particularly in the Codrington Lagoon National Park, home to the world's largest colony of frigate birds.

 Antigua's capital city is a bustling cruise ship port, replete with old colonial buildings, colourful markets, museums and restaurants, and a whole load of friendly, welcoming locals.
 Tourists are greeted by the city's most prominent landmark, St John's cathedral.
 There are restaurants and bars aplenty, spectacular views from Shirley's Heights, live steel drum music, and fascinating historic sightseeing opportunities such as the UNESCO World Heritage Site of Nelson's Dockyard.
 The pace of life here is slow, and most tourists will enjoy simply relaxing in the Caribbean sun, rum cocktail in hand, and soaking up the unique atmosphere.